 Compression stockings (aka “compression socks”) can help with that.
 They are frequently worn by pregnant women.
 And it’s safe to do so.
-Sometimes even doctor recommended.
+Sometimes even doctors recommended.

-Wearing compression stockings can help reduce swelling, protect you from those nasty varicose veins, and even lower your risk for Deep Vein Thrombosis, which pregnant woman are at a higher risk of developing .
+Wearing compression stockings can help reduce swelling, protect you from those nasty varicose veins, and even lower your risk for Deep Vein Thrombosis, which pregnant women are at a higher risk of developing.

 Orthopedic doctors often prescribe compression socks for diabetics who suffer from circulatory problems.
 Compression socks can help reduce leg/foot/ankle swelling and decrease pain often reported by diabetics.